About me

 Relationship is at the heart of my work, and I bring empathy and compassion, aiming to provide you with a space that feels safe so that you can be yourself and tell your story.

 Sometimes when we experience trauma, difficulty or challenge in our lives, that feeling of safe connection, or attachment, to those around us can feel lost.
-Among other things, we might experience depression or anxiety, people please, have low self-esteem or low self-confidence, develop compulsive behaviours, or struggle with addiction.
+Among other things, we might experience burn out, depression or anxiety, people please, have low self-esteem or low self-confidence, develop compulsive behaviours, or struggle with addiction.
 Often, we start to function in survival mode and this can show up in fight, flight or freeze responses in our mind and body, impacting your mental health and wellbeing.

 What to expect from our sessions: